VoylinsGamedevJourney/gde_gozen/.github/CONTRIBUTING.md

 ### OS support

-OS support is a very difficult subject as I don't have enough funds personally to get Mac hardware, or to get a separate Windows system, ...
+OS support is a very difficult subject as I don't have enough funds personally to get Apple hardware, or to get a separate Windows system, ...
+A Windows VM is something I'm personally using, but that comes with issues for testing hardware decoding/encoding.
 That's why support is limited to Linux (which I mostly take care of) and Windows (which the community mostly takes care of due to my limited knowledge of Windows/Doors).

+Every now and then there is a MacOS developer which contributes a bit but support for MacOS can be unstable so until we find a developer which uses a Mac, or until I have the funds to get some hardware myself, I can't guarantee a smooth experience for Mac users.

 ## Reporting Issues